vimc/montagu-webapps/app/README.md

 # Testing
 1. `npm test` runs all the tests
-2. `npm watch_tests` keeps watching the source for changes, and reruns only those tests that have changed.
+2. `npm run watch_tests` keeps watching the source for changes, and reruns only those tests that have changed.

 ## Integration tests